 Proceed with Application

 The following individuals welcome any questions that you may have about the Graduate Certificate in Business, Environment, and Social Responsibility.

 Director, BESR Certificate

 - Gregory DeCroix, Wisconsin Naming Partnership Professor, Department of Operations and Information Systems

 - Mark Finster, Associate Professor, Operations and Information Management

 - Najoua Jouini, Nelson Institute for Environmental Studies Student Representative

 - John McKenna, MBA Student Representative

-- Joan Schmit, American Family Insurance Professor of Risk Management and Insurance, Department of Actuarial Science, Risk Management & Insurance
+- Joan Schmit, Professor and Distinguished American Family Insurance Chair of Risk Management and Insurance, Department of Actuarial Science, Risk Management & Insurance

 - Ann Terlaak, Associate Professor, Department of Management and Human Resources, Director, BESR Certificate